By the end of this section, you will be able to:

 Related to strokes are transient ischemic attacks (TIAs), which can also be called “mini-strokes.”
 These are events in which a physical blockage may be temporary, cutting off the blood supply and oxygen to a region, but not to the extent that it causes cell death in that region.
 While the neurons in that area are recovering from the event, neurological function may be lost.
 Function can return if the area is able to recover from the event.

 Recovery from a stroke (or TIA) is strongly dependent on the speed of treatment.
 Often, the person who is present and notices something is wrong must then make a decision.
 The mnemonic FAST helps people remember what to look for when someone is dealing with sudden losses of neurological function.
 If someone complains of feeling “funny,” check these things quickly: Look at the person’s face.
-Does he or she have problems moving Face muscles and making regular facial expressions?
-Ask the person to raise his or her Arms above the head.
+Do they have problems moving Face muscles and making regular facial expressions?
+Ask the person to raise their Arms above the head.
 Can the person lift one arm but not the other?
 Has the person’s Speech changed?
-Is he or she slurring words or having trouble saying things?
+Are they slurring words or having trouble saying things?
 If any of these things have happened, then it is Time to call for help.